 Printed booklets are quite easy to create.
 In fact, you only need a text editor and a printer.
 But this simplicity has a price: reading such materials is boring and not very effective for knowledge retention.

 Step 4.
-Deliver a manual to your employees and track their progress
+Deliver a manual to your employees and track

 If you don’t have an LMS, opt for an intuitive platform such as iSpring Learn to start an online training experience right away.